-Today, with the easy access of smartphones, creating and watching videos is simpler than ever before.
+Today, with easy access to smartphones, creating and watching videos is simpler than ever before.
 High internet penetration and the reduction in data costs have further contributed to the popularity of videos.
 Every day, more than a billion hours of video content are consumed on YouTube.
 In the coming days, the figures are expected to rise.

 Videos for Landing Pages

 A look at the video trends of recent days suggests that video is rapidly replacing supplementary texts on most corporate websites.
-With video, brands can achieve more compelling call-to-action.
+With video brands can achieve more compelling call-to-action.
 Most social media promotional videos have CTAs that link to the company website.

 Customer Support Videos

 Customer support is an integral part of the business model of most businesses.
 Brands are creating videos for their post-sales support and maintenance.
 The average internet user does not have the patience to read through long textual manuals.
-Due to this, they often miss out on important steps during assembly and installation.
+Due to this, they often miss out on essential steps during assembly and installation.